chuangm-cc/Scotty3D-Graphics-Engine/README.md

 ## Scotty3D Codebase Structure

-The Scotty3D framework itself is organized into the following core directories.
+The Scotty3D framework has the following core directories.

 ### deps/
 Third-party dependencies required by Scotty3D.